chef/chef-oss-practices/communication/README.md

 Please email the Community Advocates listed in the [Code of Conduct](../policies/code-of-conduct.md).

 ## Reporting Security Vulnerabilities
+ If you discover a security vulnerability in this project, we kindly ask that you follow a responsible disclosure process.
 If any users, contributor, or security researchers find vulnerabilities, we ask that they responsibly report them by submitting them directly to us.
+This allows us time to investigate, develop a fix, and coordinate a release before disclosing the details publicly.
+Responsible disclosure helps protect users from potential exploitation and ensures that vulnerabilities are addressed in a safe and transparent manner.
+We appreciate your help in keeping the project and its users secure.

 To submit a vulnerability, you please follow these [instructions](https://www.progress.com/trust-center/vulnerability-reporting-policy ).
 It is important to us that we work together with the community to protect against threats.

+## What is Responsible Disclosure
+Responsible disclosure is a vital practice when reporting Common Vulnerabilities and Exposures (CVEs), ensuring that security flaws are communicated ethically and effectively.
+It involves privately notifying the affected vendor or organization about the vulnerability, giving them adequate time to investigate and implement a fix before the details are made public.
+This approach helps prevent malicious exploitation while promoting transparency and collaboration within the cybersecurity community.
+By following responsible disclosure protocols, researchers contribute to a safer digital ecosystem while respecting the integrity of affected systems and users.

 # Communication Channels
 Progress Chef uses a variety of communication channels, each serving a distinct purpose within our open source community.
 These channels help balance open collaboration with efficiency.
 If you're ever unsure about why a particular channel is used for a specific type of discussion, please refer to our [Communication FAQ](communication-faq.md).